-- After selecting the proper location for your alarm, and wiring the AC QUICK CONNECT harness as described in the WIRING INSTRUCTIONS, attach the mounting bracket to the electrical box.
-To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket must be parallel with the hallway when ceiling mounted, or horizontal when wall mounted. - Pull the AC QUICK CONNECTOR through the center hole in the mounting bracket and secure the bracket, making sure that the mounting screws are positioned in the small ends of the keyholes before tightening the screws. - Plug the AC QUICK CONNECTOR into the wiring harness attached to the unit, making sure that the locks on the connector snap into place.
-Then push the excess wire back into the electrical box through the hole in the center of the mounting bracket. - Install the alarm fully on the mounting bracket by rotating the alarm in a clockwise direction.
-NOTE: The alarm will mount to the bracket in 4 positions (every 90 degrees).
-NOTE: Installing the alarm on the mounting bracket will automatically activate the battery backup.
+- After selecting the proper location for your Alarm, and wiring the AC QUICK CONNECT harness as described in the WIRING INSTRUCTIONS, attach the mounting bracket to the electrical box.
+To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket should be parallel with the hallway when ceiling mounted, or horizontal when wall mounted (See Figure 9-D). - Pull the AC QUICK CONNECTOR through the center hole in the mounting bracket and secure the bracket, making sure that the mounting screws are positioned in the small ends of the keyholes before tightening the screws. - Proceed to Section 10 for Kidde App Instructions. - If you are installing for Wi-Fi functionality, and have not yet downloaded the Kidde App, do not connect your Wi-Fi unit to the AC quick connect harness or mounting bracket yet.
+See Section 10 for instructions on downloading the Kidde App.
+If you are not using the Wi-Fi function, then proceed with the following three steps. - Plug the AC QUICK CONNECTOR into the wiring harness attached to the unit, making sure that the locks on the connector snap into place.
+Then push the excess wire back into the electrical box through the hole in the center of the mounting bracket.